Time Complexity Analysis of Recursive Algorithms

 - if (A[mid] < target), binarySearch(A, mid + 1, r, target)

 At each step of recursion, we are doing one comparison and decreasing the input size by half.
-In other words, we are solving the problem of size n using the solution of one subproblem of input size n/2 (based on the comparison, either the left or right sub-problem).
+In other words, we are solving the problem of size n using the solution of one subproblem of input size n/2 (based on the comparison, we either go into the left half or right half).

 Dividing into two equal size subproblems: Merge sort